taigrr/elevenlabs-mcp/README.md

 List all available voices and show the currently selected one.
 - No parameters required

+### history
+List available audio files with text summaries.
+- No parameters required

 ## Audio Files

-Generated audio files are saved to `.crush/xi/<uuid>.mp3` and can be replayed using the `play` tool.
+Generated audio files are saved to `.xi/<timestamp>-<hex5>.mp3` with corresponding `.txt` files containing the original text.
+Files can be replayed using the `play` tool.

 ## Dependencies